aayvazyan-tgm/osiris/README.md

 The sensor from the base-motor has to be plugged into the port 0 of the controller.
 (WARNING: Be very careful with choosing the correct sensor.
 A wrong sensor hinders the software from preventing positions, which might damage the robot.

 The same goes with the motor of the first axis.
-This motor has to be plugged into the port M1 of the controller and his senso into port 1.
+This motor has to be plugged into the port M1 and his sensor into port 1 of the controller.

-This goes on with the remaining motors
+The same goes for the remaining motors and sensors.

 Axis2 motor = M2
 Sensor of Axis2 motor = 2